noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

 1. In pfSense navigate to Status -> System Logs -> Settings
 2. Log firewall default blocks (Optional)
-   a.
-Log packets matched from the default block rules in the ruleset
+   - Log packets matched from the default block rules in the ruleset
-   b.
-Log packets matched from the default pass rules put in the ruleset
+   - Log packets matched from the default pass rules put in the ruleset
-   c.
-Log packets blocked by 'Block Bogon Networks' rules
+   - Log packets blocked by 'Block Bogon Networks' rules
-   d.
-Log packets blocked by 'Block Private Networks' rules
+   - Log packets blocked by 'Block Private Networks' rules
-   e.
-Log errors from the web server process
+   - Log errors from the web server process
 3. Remote Logging Options:
-   a. check "Send log messages to remote syslog server"
+   - check "Send log messages to remote syslog server"
-   b.
-Select a specific interface to use for forwarding (Optional)
+   - Select a specific interface to use for forwarding (Optional)
-   c.
-Select `IPv4` for IP Protocol
+   - Select `IPv4` for IP Protocol
-   d.
-Enter the Logstash server local IP into the field `Remote log servers` with port 5140 (eg 192.168.1.50:5140)
+   - Enter the Logstash server local IP into the field `Remote log servers` with port 5140 (eg 192.168.1.50:5140)
-   e.
-Under "Remote Syslog Contents" check "Everything"
+   - Under "Remote Syslog Contents" check "Everything"

 ![pfsesne-settings](../.images/image3.png)